4 minutes

 - Upload the zip file directly to a Google Cloud Bucket

-This is really smart if we have ie. a timesketch setup, that automatically handles the collected artefacts being uploaded and creates a timeline in timesketch.
+This is really smart if we have, for example, a Timesketch setup that automatically manages the uploaded artefacts and creates a timeline in Timesketch.

-In the Specify resources tab we’ll be able to set a limit on the resources used by the Velociraptor collector.
-As a standard the CPU limit is set to 100% and max execution is 600 seconds.
-Since we are collecting memory also, this might take a while, so I would recommend setting the max execution time a bit higher eg. 900 or 1200 seconds
+In the Specify resources tab, we can set a limit on the resources used by the Velociraptor collector.
+By default, the CPU limit is set to 100% and the maximum execution time is 600 seconds.
+Since we are also collecting memory, this process might take a while, so I recommend setting the maximum execution time a bit higher, e.g., 1200 or 3600 seconds.

-Once done with the different configurations, we can go to the Review tab, check the configuration in JSON, and from there go to the Launch tab.
-Launch tab will check all prerequisites including downloading the WinPmem executable from the Velociraptor repository.
-The neat thing with this, is that Velociraptor will embed the executable in to the Collector executable, so we wont have to deal with multiple executable.
+Once we have completed the different configurations, we can navigate to the Review tab, check the configuration in JSON, and from there proceed to the Launch tab.
+The Launch tab will verify all prerequisites, including downloading the WinPmem executable from the Velociraptor repository.
+The great thing about this is that Velociraptor will embed the executable into the Collector executable, so we won’t have to deal with multiple executables.

-Once all is green on the Launch tab, we can click the newly create collection and go to the Uploaded Files tab as shown below.
-Here we’ll be able to download the newly created collector executable.
+Once everything is green on the Launch tab, we can click the newly created collection and navigate to the Uploaded Files tab, as shown below.
+Here, we will be able to download the newly created collector executable.

-We can now copy this executable to the host we want to collect from and run it as administrator.
+We can now transfer this executable to the host we wish to collect from and execute it as an administrator.

-The collector will open up a new window showing all the different files being collected, and close it self as soon as it is done collecting.
-After collecting we can then copy out the zip file to our investigator host or go to the uploaded file in our Google/AWS/SFTP bucket
+The collector will open a new window displaying all the different files being collected and will close itself as soon as it has finished collecting.
+After collecting, we can either copy the zip file to our investigator host or access the uploaded file in our Google/AWS/SFTP bucket.

 Re-configuring the collector executable

-Now, if we already created a offline collection executable, and we want to reconfigure the settings, we can dump out the configuration from the collector to yaml, reconfigure the settings in the yaml and then pack it into a new executable.
+Now, if we have already created an offline collection executable and we want to reconfigure the settings, we can dump the configuration from the collector to YAML, modify the settings in the YAML, and then package it into a new executable.

 .\Collector_velociraptor-v0.6.4-2-windows-amd64.exe config show > config.yaml